 Each type of broker has specific functions and a varied price range.
-Ask about the packages, commission charges and other maintenance costs before choosing a broker.
+Ask about the packages, commission charges, and other maintenance costs before choosing a broker.
 Apart from just playing the role of a mediator, some brokers also give out investment advice.
 Go for a trusted broker with established goodwill among your fellow traders.

-- Scrutinising the stocks: Choose a stock category to invest in.
+- Scrutinizing the stocks: Choose a stock category to invest in.
 You don’t need to be an expert to do so.
 It can be any company that the investor is familiar with.
 Doing audits of both technical and fundamental types for stocks is important for everyone.

-Ensuring familiarity of the chosen sector helps in understanding the movement of the stocks.
+Ensuring familiarity with the chosen sector helps in understanding the movement of the stocks.
 Famous companies tend to perform better in the stock market.
 Their goodwill plays a major part in raising their prices every day.
 Do not miss to check the competitors.
 Keep a close eye on the competitors of your chosen company.

 Be aware of any information related to your stock.
 If the chosen stock is hitting the headlines, a significant change in the price is bound to happen.
 It may be a positive change or negative.
 Staying put with real-time data is necessary for intra-day investors.
 Long-term investments do not demand continuous tracking and monitoring.